-Understanding Vulnerability; Child Abuse, Physical Abuse, Emotional Abuse and Neglect; Child And Sexual Abuse; Commercial Sexual Exploitation And Trafficking of Children; Children in Conflict with Law and Children in Need of Care and Protection (Meaning, Reasons And Effects).
+Understanding Vulnerability; Child Abuse (meaning, causes and prevention), Physical Abuse, Emotional Abuse and Neglect; Child And Sexual Abuse; Sexual Exploitation And Trafficking of Children in domestic, industrial and commercial level Transnational policing in human trafficking.
+Indian scenario of Trafficking

-Rights of Child - An Overview; Child Protection: Role of UNICEF, Convention on the Rights of Children; Constitutional Provisions, Government Schemes and Programmes For Children in Education, Health, Nutrition And Protection; National Plan of Action For Children 2005; Juvenile Justice (Care and Protection of Children) Act 2005; Role Of NGOs in The Field of Education And Health of Children.
+Rights of Child - An Overview; Child Protection: Role of UNICEF, Major concern and obstacles in realizing the rights of child; Constitutional Provisions, Government Schemes and Programmes For Children in Education, Health, Nutrition And Protection; National Plan of Action For Children 2005; National commission for Protection of child rights, Major concerns and obstacles in realizing the rights of the child, Right to Education, Role Of NGOs in The Field of Education And Health of Children.